The 50 Most Beloved TV Couples of All Time

 The two ultimately got together, only to be torn apart yet again, but they proved to be a couple worth rooting for each week.
 For example, just try watching the eye contact they make while belting out the hauntingly beautiful "No One Will Ever Love You" without getting goosebumps.
 You can't.
 It is impossible.

 Poussey and Soso, Orange Is The New Black

-There are few characters who had a love as tragic—and meaningful—as the one between Poussey (Samira Wiley) and Soso (Kimiko Glenn) on Netflix’s Orange Is the New Black.
-The series is known for featuring same-sex couples—after all, it does take place in a women’s prison—but while Poussey was completely sure of her sexual orientation, it took Soso a bit longer to gain the courage she needed to fully embrace it.
-And, just as Soso seemed to fully come around, Poussey tragically died.
+There are few characters who had a love as heartbreaking—and meaningful—as the one between Poussey (Samira Wiley) and Soso (Kimiko Glenn) on Netflix’s Orange Is the New Black.
+The series is known for featuring same-sex couples, but while Poussey was completely sure of her sexual orientation, it took Soso a bit longer to gain the courage she needed to fully embrace it.
+And, just as Soso seemed to fully come around, Poussey was tragically killed.

-Poussey’s death was not without consequences; it completely upended the show and Soso became a changed person—more confident and ready to do whatever she needed to avenge her lover.
-It was a devastating outcome for these two, but they had the strongest relationship on a show full of strong relationships.
+Poussey’s death was not without consequences; it completely upended the show and Soso became a changed person.
+It was a devastating outcome for these two, but they had one of the strongest relationships on a show full of strong relationships.

 Seth and Summer, The O.C.

 You may think the popular girl falling for the nerdy guy is a bit overdone—and you’d be correct—but it's hard not to root for The O.C.’s Seth (Adam Brody) and Summer (Rachel Bilson).
 What started out as a crush between the awkward nerd and the school beauty became a true love story for the ages.